 LiDAR data is to be rendered as finalised Shoal Depth True Position surfaces at a resolution appropriate to the laser footprint and to support the documented feature detection capability of the system in use, this is to be fully detailed in the SMP and agreed to by AHO.
-For example, LADS HD+ data is to be rendered at 3 metre resolution for all depths, whilst Riegl survey data is to be rendered as 1 metre resolution for all depths.
+For example, LADS HD+ data is to be rendered at 3 metre resolution for all depths, whilst Riegl survey data is to be rendered as 1 metre resolution for all depths as it is collected at greater density.

-7.5.1 Deep Water Bathymetric Surface Resolution
+7.6.1 Deep Water Bathymetric Surface Resolution

-For deep surveys (>200m) panellists are to state their ability in the SMP to meet or exceed the minimum surface resolution, based on the criteria of achieving five soundings per node based on bore sight resolution.
-Panellists should furthermore describe a more detailed table of achievable resolution versus depth based on the capability of the solution offered, with due consideration of the nature of the survey area.
+For deep surveys (>200m) panellists are to state their ability in the SMP to meet or exceed the minimum surface resolution, based on the criteria of achieving five soundings per node based on the premise of each sounding only being counted against a single node, and should furthermore describe a more detailed table of achievable resolution versus depth based on the capability of the solution offered, with due consideration of the nature of the survey area.